KhronosGroup/webcl-validator/README.md

 webcl-validator
 ===============

 This document describes how to build and use WebCL Validator.
-Some example WebCL programs before and after protection are found here: http://wolfviking0.github.io/webcl-translator/
+Some example WebCL programs before and after protection are found here: http://wolfviking0.github.io/webcl-translator/ another test suite for testing plain OpenCL kernels with different vendor drivers is found from http://elhigu.github.io/opencl-testsuite/

 Building
 --------